AdobeDocs/media-analytics.en/help/use-cases/track-scheduled-data.md

 Log a support ticket with Adobe Customer Care with the following information:

-   1. Media Dataset - Dataset ID of the dataset where the media sessions data is read from
+   * **Media dataset**: Specify the dataset ID of the dataset from which the media sessions data is read.

-   1. Schedule Dataset - Dataset ID of the record dataset where the schedule records are pushed
+   * **Schedule dataset**: Specify the dataset ID of the dataset to which the schedule records are pushed.

-   1. Output Media Dataset - Dataset ID of the dataset where the schedule start events will be saved.
-This dataset can be identical with the one the Media Dataset.
-If it is a different one than it should have the same XDM schema as the Media Dataset.
+   * **Output media dataset**: Specify the dataset ID of the dataset to which the schedule start events will be saved.

+     This dataset ID can be the same dataset ID that is used for the Media dataset.
+If it is a different dataset ID, it should still have the same XDM schema as the Media dataset.

-   1. The organisation id
+   * **Organization ID**: Specify your organization ID.

 ## Example of a schedule .json file with two records